-The \$8.7 million increase in sales and marketing expenses during the three months ended October 31, 2018, compared to the same period a year ago, was primarily attributable to an increase in personnel expenses of \$4.3 million due to higher headcount to sell our products, an increase of \$1.9 million in marketing and advertising expenses resulting from the timing of expenses for our annual Connections User Conference, which occurred in the first quarter of our current fiscal year compared to the second quarter in our prior fiscal year, and increased amortization expense of \$1.5 million due to the Cyence acquisition, partially offset by the change in accounting for commission costs under ASC 606.
-Under ASC 606, certain commissions are considered a cost to obtain a contract and are capitalized when earned and expensed over the anticipated period of time that goods and services are expected to be provided to a customer, which is approximately five years.
-In the first quarter of fiscal year 2019, we capitalized \$1.7 million of commissions and related costs to obtain a contract, and expensed \$1.0 million.
+The \$0.8 million decrease in sales and marketing expenses during the three months ended January 31, 2019, compared to the same period a year ago, was primarily attributable to decreases of \$2.3 million in marketing and advertising expenses resulting from the timing of expenses for our annual Connections User Conference, which occurred in the first quarter of our current fiscal year compared to the second quarter in our prior fiscal year, and \$1.7 million due to the change in accounting for commission costs under ASC 606.
+Under ASC 606, certain commissions are capitalized when earned and expensed over the anticipated period of time that goods and services are expected to be provided to a customer, which we estimate to be approximately five years.
+These decreases were partially offset by an increase of \$3.1 million in personnel expenses due to higher headcount to sell our products.